WebAssembly/wasi-messaging/README.md

 ### Non-goals

 - The messaging service interfaces do not aim to provide advanced features of message brokers, such as broker clustering, message persistence, or guaranteed message delivery.
 These are implementation-specific details that are not addressed by the interfaces.
 - The messaging service interfaces do not aim to provide support for every possible messaging pattern or use case.
-Instead, they focus on the common use cases of pub-sub and push-based message delivery.
-Other messaging patterns, such as request-reply or publish-confirm-subscribe, are outside the scope of the interfaces.
+Instead, they focus on the common use cases of pub-sub, push-based message delivery, and request-reply.
+Other messaging patterns, such as publish-confirm-subscribe, are outside the scope of the interfaces.
 - The messaging service interfaces do not aim to provide a specific implementation of a message broker.
 Instead, they provide a standard way to interact with any message broker that supports the interfaces.

 ### API walk-through